Hendry818/GARCH-Thesis/README.md

 2) Install latest version of RStudio ([link](https://rstudio.com/products/rstudio/download/))

-3) Download [zip file](https://github.com/msperlin/GARCH-RAC/archive/master.zip) from this repository.
+3) Download [zip file](https://github.com/Hendry818/GARCH-Thesis/archive/refs/heads/main.zip) from this repository.

 4) Unzip the content of zip file in a personal folder

-5) Run first script _00-Prepare_Computer.R_ to install all dependencies of the code.
+5) Run first script _00-Prep_Packages.R_ to install all dependencies of the code.
 For that, in RStudio, open R script file and press _control + shift + enter_

 6) Execute other scripts in root folder in order to reproduce all results from the paper

-If these steps don't work for you, please [let us know](https://github.com/msperlin/GARCH-RAC/issues) by reporting OS (windows/linux/mac), R version and error code (if any).